ardishko/OuterHeaven/README.md

 # General philosophy

-Mostly, everything is categorized under what they are managed under.
+Everything is categorized under what they are managed under.

-Like for example, If something is handled inside of the core system config, it will be listed under /core or if it's managed with home-manager then it will be inside home-manager and so forth.
+Like for example, If something is handled inside of the core system config (or otherwise known as nixos configurations), it will be listed under `/core` or if it's managed with home-manager then it will be inside home-manager and so forth.
+(For context: the reason why It's not simply called "nixos" is because it sounds way cooler to call it the "core" system config.)

 Think of it like how a dependency tree works.

-I mostly base my configuration on traditional NixOS configuration
+This configuration is made so that you can drag and drop your traditional NixOS configuration files generated on installation (from /etc/nixos) into `/core` although I can't guarantee that this will work BUT I am working to keep it compatible.

+(and as a sidenote, this configuration will be a multi-system configuration in the future but I will not do it in a convoluded way like most people do, it will be easy to remove and add a device from the configuration and it's for this reason that I want to make it as easy as possible to migrate from your automatically generated configuration to this configuration.
+Most updated configuration will be on my main machine since most my other devices don't really need a lot.)

+# Versioning

+The versioning would be largely inconsistent if I version every update since this is something I modify daily or at the very worst weekly BUT when there is a major change I will bump the number up from 2.0 -> 3.0 for example.
+I will update the current major version we're on when I release big updates for this config.

+Current major version: `2.0`
+Next Major version: `3.0` (will be released when my configuration is a multi-system configuration like mentioned above.)

 # Why?